-What Do My Blood Test Results Mean? - Part THREE - Complete Metabolic Panel - CMP
+What Do My Blood Test Results Mean? - Part Three - Complete Metabolic Panel

 6 - LFT: Liver Function Tests

 So what the heck does all that mean!?
-Well the Liver Function Test panel (LFT) is probably the most used panel of tests for diagnosing various disorders and diseases.
-So it is pretty important.
+The Liver Function Test panel (LFT) is pretty important.
+It is probably the most ordered panel of tests for diagnosing various disorders and diseases.

 - ALT is a liver enzyme found in pancreas, liver, heart, muscles and kidney.
 The test measures the amount of the enzyme present in the blood.
-Usually a physician wants to see a low number here - it is normal for this level to be lower than normal range.
-When you have a higher ALT, it suggests acute liver damage (for example - due to alcoholism, toxic use of drugs, acetaminophen overdose/overuse or viral hepatitis).
-But when you have a high cholesterol level coupled with a low ALT, it suggests a congested liver, mononucleosis, alcoholism, kidney infection, liver damage, chemical pollution, or myocardial infarction (past, present, or upcoming).
-Normal range for males is 10 - 40 IU/L. Normal range for females is 7- 39 IU/L.
+Usually a physician expects to see a low number here because it is normal for this level to be lower than normal range.
+When you have a higher ALT, it can suggest acute liver damage (for example - due to alcoholism, toxic levels of drugs, illegal drug use, acetaminophen overdose/overuse or viral Hepatitis).
+But when you have a high cholesterol level coupled with a low ALT, it can suggest a congested liver, Mononucleosis, alcoholism, a kidney infection, liver damage, chemical pollution, or myocardial infarction (past, present, or upcoming).
+Normal range for malesis 10 - 40 IU/L. Normal range for females is 7- 39 IU/L.

 - ALP is a liver enzyme found in the biliary ducts of the liver.
-Elevated ALP is present in hepatitis, gallstones, liver cancer, heart failure, mononucleosis, pregnancy, bone injuries, rapid bone growth (puberty), and Vitamin D deficiency.
-This test is used as a tumor marker and also a consideration in gall bladder disease and bile duct blockages.
-A physician may order this test if he sees bone problems on X-rays or how well a treatment for Vitamin D deficiency is working for the patient.
+Elevated ALP is present in Hepatitis, gallstones, liver cancer, heart failure, Mononucleosis, pregnancy, bone injuries, rapid bone growth (puberty), and Vitamin D deficiency.
+This test may be used as a tumor marker.
+It is a consideration in gall bladder disease and bile duct blockages.
+A physician may order this test if he sees bone problems on X-rays or when he wants to see how well a treatment for Vitamin D deficiency is working for the patient.
 Normal range for adults is 25-100 U/L. Normal range for children is 300 U/L or less.

 - GGT is a liver enzyme found in the bile ducts.
 Elevated GGT indicates a bile flow problem and is often present in chronic alcoholism and drug abuse.
-Other reasons for elevated GGT are: congestive heart failure, cirrhosis, toxic use of drugs, hepatitis, or liver tumor.
+Other reasons for elevated GGT can be: Congestive Heart Failure, Cirrhosis, toxic use of drugs, Hepatitis, or liver tumor.
 Elevated GGT always indicates bile flow problems, not bone disease the way ALP test does.
 Normal range is 0 - 51 IU/L.

 LDH is an enzyme found in many body tissues, including the liver.

 - Elevated levels of LDH may indicate liver damage.
-Along with other tests, this test is useful in confirming stroke, hepatitis, myocardial infarction or pulmonary infarction.
-It is also used in the staging of melanoma and to determine the performance of chemotherapy in regard to lymphoma.
-False readings come from the tubes of blood being stored in extreme temperatures or if the blood is hemolyzed (either when collected or from the use of NSAIDS or antibiotics).
+Along with other tests, this test is useful in confirming stroke, Hepatitis, Myocardial Infarction or Pulmonary Infarction.
+It is also used in the staging of Melanoma and to determine the performance of chemotherapy in regard to Lymphoma.
+False readings usually happen when the tubes of blood are exposed to extreme fluctuation of temperatures or if the blood is hemolyzed which happens either when the blood was collected or from the patient's use of NSAIDS or antibiotics.

-- Low levels may indicate hypoglycemia, malnutrition, or organ damage.
+- Low levels may indicate Hypoglycemia, malnutrition, or organ damage.
 This test is done in conjunction with 5 other LDH tests, so you will often have more than one result.
-Normal range vary widely from lab to lab, but a good reference is 100 - 300 IU/L.
+Normal range varies widely from lab to lab, but a general reference is 100 - 300 IU/L.

 PT and INR -